wilbrownstead/Comp562_Repo/README.md

 ***Datasets for CNN***

-Both partial datasets provided can be found in the link below.
+Both partial datasets provided can be found at the link below.
 Please read through this section before downloading any data.
 - https://gofile.io/d/CM3QPs

 An .npy file containing 30 thousand spectra files (~1.8GB)